jacopoc/mcp-server-for-apache-ofbiz/README.md

 - _"Can you compare two products?"_
   (Claude will ask for two product IDs, invoke the tool twice, and then compare the results.)

-## Inspect the MCP servers
+## Inspect the MCP server

-You can use Anthropic’s **Inspector** to easily test interactions with the local and remote MCP servers.
-You can do this also when a remote server is executed in your local host or private network, without requiring valid certificates or deploying the server on a publicly accessible host.
+You can use Anthropic’s **Inspector** to easily test interactions with the MCP server.

 Run (and install) the Inspector with: